kirbydesign/designsystem/.github/CONTRIBUTING.md

 If that issue is closed, how is the reader supposed to know what was actually fixed?
 Was it the issue of the hover-effect not activating?
 The issue of warnings being thrown when using attention level 1?
 Both?

-To solve this, the issue should be split into two seperate issues which then refer to each other:
+To solve this, the issue should be split into two seperate issues which refer to each other:

+Issue #1:
-1. > Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
+> Hovering a `kirby-button` with attention level 2 in IE11 does not activate the hover-effect.
 This might be related to issue #2.

+Issue #2:
-2. > I am not able to use a `kirby-button` with attention level 1 without a warning being thrown in the console.
+> I am not able to use a `kirby-button` with attention level 1 without a warning being thrown in the console.
 This might be related to issue #1.

 If you feel like you are "complaining" too much by creating several issues; don't!
 It is only helpful of you to split up your issues - you are saving time and easing organization.